 Join Dilek Caner MW and your fellow wine students and enthusiasts for a themed blind tasting.

-The Monday evening series of blind tastings are designed for the more experienced students and we expect all participants to have the relevant wine knowledge so that we can all move at a similar pace.
+This Monday evening series of blind tastings is designed for more experienced students, and we expect all participants to have the relevant wine knowledge so that we can all move at a similar pace.

 You can register for these tastings if you hold:

-- the WSET Level 2 or Level 3 Awards in Wine Certifications
+- the WSET Level 2 or Level 3 Award in Wines Certification

 - the Certified Sommelier level certification from the Court of Master Sommelier